 Apple has set 256 Gigabytes as the lowest memory size available on all the iPhone 17 models.
 The iPhone 16 range starts with 128 Gigabytes.
 The memory size you need will depend on your use of the phone and whether you wish to carry large quantities of media on the phone.
 128 Gigabytes will be ample for basic users.
 However, if you wish to carry media like a large music library or many videos on your phone then you will probably need larger memory.

-Now let's look at recommendations for people with severe sight loss who mainly use VoiceOver and Siri and probably don't need large screens.
-The iPhone 16 is a great 6.1 inch screen phone with a few refinements over the iPhone 16e at a relatively affordable price of £699 after a £100 cut on September 9.
-The iPhone 16e at £599 is a great value for money phone with an extremely good specification; there are very few compromises over the iPhone 16 that would be importnt to many users.
-In fact the iPhone 16e even has better battery life than the iPhone 16.
-I've written an FAQ outlining the differences between the iPhone 16 and 16e.
+Now let's look at recommendations for people with severe sight impairment who mainly use VoiceOver and Siri and probably don't need large screens.
+The iPhone 17 is a great 6.3 inch screen phone at a relatively affordable price of £799.
+The iPhone 17e at £599 is an excellent value for money 6.1 inch screen phone with an extremely good specification; there are very few compromises over the iPhone 17 that would be important to many users and it's definitely worth considering.
+The iPhone 17e has now replaced the iPhone 16e, which is no longer available from Apple but the 16e will probably continue to be available from other suppliers for some time and prices have dropped since the 17e offers updated chips, MagSafe charging and twice the memory at the price Apple previously charged for the 16e.
+The 16e continues to be a good choice for severely sight impaired users but will probably stop being supported by Apple a year ahead of the 17e so be sure to factor this in to your decision as well as the price.
+I've written an FAQ outlining the differences between the iPhone 17 and 17e and there is a similar FAQ outlining the differences between the iPhone 16 and 16e.
 All of the iPhone 17 range would be great choices for severely sight impaired users.
-You can check how the 17 differs from the 16 using the comparison tool at apple.co.uk.
+You can check differences between iPhone models using the comparison tool at apple.co.uk.
 The iPhone 17 Pro and Pro Max models have better camera systems than the iPhone Air and iPhone 17.
 The iPhone 17 Pro and Pro Max also incorporate LIDAR, a technology used in driverless cars, which enables a few additional features to describe their surroundings more accurately to blind users.
 For example, Apple's Live Recognition feature can help locate and describe doors and furniture only on Pro models.
 I think it's unlikely that these LIDAR features are currently sufficient to justify the additional cost of a Pro model.
 If you are interested, try them for yourself at an Apple Store or other good retailer.
-My personal view is that features like this are more useful in wearables and now that affordable wearables such as the Ray-Ban and Oakley Meta smart glasses are available I'd recommend spending the cash you might have spent on a Pro iPhone on the smart glasses instead.
-To be fair, the smart glasses don't have LIDAR but they do a great job without it.
+My personal view is that features like this are more useful in wearables and now that affordable wearables such as the Ray-Ban and Oakley Meta AI glasses are available I'd recommend spending the cash you might have spent on a Pro iPhone on the AI glasses instead.
+To be fair, the AI glasses don't have LIDAR but they do a great job without it.

 Apple has set 256 Gigabytes as the lowest memory size available on all the iPhone 17 models.
 The iPhone 16 range starts with 128 Gigabytes.
 The memory size you need will depend on your use of the phone and whether you wish to carry large quantities of media on the phone.
 128 Gigabytes will be ample for basic users.
 However, if you wish to carry media like a large music library or many videos on your phone then you will probably need larger memory.

 Apple usually continues to provide iOS software updates for its iPhones for at least 5 years after introduction.
-The oldest iPhone range now being supported by Apple is the iPhone 11, introduced in 2019.
+The oldest iPhone range now able to use iOS 26 is the iPhone 11, introduced in 2019 along with the second generation iPhone SE introduced in 2020.
 Support for the iPhone 11 range may cease in September 2026.
 When iOS updates cease, the phone will continue to operate but eventually, some apps will either not operate correctly or may become unavailable for old iOS versions.
 Also, when iOS updates cease, the phone is no longer receiving security updates.
 You should bear this in mind when purchasing older iPhone models either used or new.

 If you'd like to receive occasional hints and tips for blind and low vision users of iPhones and iPads in your inbox please send an email to blindiosuk@gmail.com asking to be placed on my learners mailing list.